Poetry With A Mission

 Thereby making much that is spoken simply ring hollow.

-Few among us will dispute the worthiness of love’s prose,
+There's few among us who dispute the worthiness of love’s prose,

-And the need of words of love in the midst of others’ woes.
+And the need of words of love in the midst of another's woes.

-But love expressed in action is by far the greater need,
+But oh, love expressed in action is by far the greater need,

-For though it’s displayed in word, it achieves far more by deed.
+For though it is displayed via words, it achieves far more by deed.

-Actions show we’re genuine, that we mean those things we say,
+Actions show that we’re genuine, that we mean those things we say,

-For saying, then not doing, can fill others with dismay.
+For saying and then not doing can fill others with dismay.

-But instead, sets out to find what the other’s need might be.
+But instead, it sets out to find what the other’s need might be.

-And where greater work's needed, its persistence never faints.
+And thus where greater work's needed, its persistence never faints.

-Love doesn't place conditions where conditions shouldn't be,
+Nor does love place conditions where conditions should never be,

 And neither is it selective, or displayed unequally.